rivm-syso/SimpleBox/README.md

 # SimpleBox4plastic xl_version

 This repository provides the spreadsheet version of SimpleBox4plastic.
+This is now replaced by SimpleBox object oriented in R.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7416252.svg)](https://doi.org/10.5281/zenodo.7416252)